ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/troubleshooting/sending-support-ticket.markdown

 ## Writing unit tests

-The NuGet package have been created for easier RavenDB test creation and can be downloaded [here](http://www.nuget.org/packages/RavenDB.Tests.Helpers/).
+The NuGet package has been created for easier RavenDB test creation and can be downloaded [here](http://www.nuget.org/packages/RavenDB.Tests.Helpers/).

 The package contains base class (`RavenTestBase`) with various methods useful for test creation:

-- `NewDocumentStore` - method that creates new EmbeddableDocumentStore.
+- `NewDocumentStore` - method that creates a new EmbeddableDocumentStore.
-- `NewRemoteDocumentStore` - method that creates new DocumentStore and starts Server.
+- `NewRemoteDocumentStore` - method that creates a new DocumentStore and starts the Server.
-- `WaitForIndexing` - waits for indexing to complete for all indexes.
+- `WaitForIndexing` - waits for the indexing to complete for all indexes.
 - ...and many more

 {CODE support_1@Server/Troubleshooting/Support.cs/}